 Speed not only affects crash risk, but it is also directly related to crash severity.
-Driving at a higher rate of speed increases the total amount of kinetic energy, which in turn increases the risk of severe injury in the case of a collision.
-In addition, higher speeds make it more likely that the safety thresholds of the vehicle and safety devices will be exceeded in the event of a crash, limiting the protection available for vehicle passengers.
+Driving at a higher rate of and safety devices will be exceeded in the event o a crash, limiting the protection available for vehicle passengers.